 Short-term Care: ER Visits

-This metric measures the number of emergency room visits per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to gauge short-term care.
+This datapoint measures the number of emergency room visits per 1,000 days of short-term care.
+Staying out of the emergency room is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term residents that saw functional improvements.
+This datapoint is a measure of the percent of short-term care residents that experienced functional improvements.

 Scores for Washington, DC